 On Stan's way to the hospital, he passes a nuclear power plant that generates electricity for the homes and businesses in his city by means of yet another kind of nuclear reaction.
 When Stan gets to the hospital, Fred shows him the equipment he is using in his research.
-It is a positron emission tomography (PET) machine that allows Fred to generate images showing
+It is a positron emission tomography (PET) machine that allows Fred to generate images showing which parts of a child's brain are being used when the

-18.1 The Nucleus and Radioactivity
+16.1 The Nucleus and Radioactivity

-18.2 Uses of Radioactive Substances
+16.2 Uses of Radioactive Substances

-18.3 Nuclear Energy
+16.3 Nuclear Energy